 On January 17, 1997, the jury convicted Nash on all counts.
 On March 12, 1997, Nash, who had prior convictions for drug selling and violating probation, was sentenced to 80 years in prison.

 His conviction was upheld on appeal.
-In 2007, a post-conviction request for DNA testing of the ski mask was filed and it was dismissed.
-However, on March 5, 2010, the Illinois Court of Appeals ordered the testing to be done.
+In 2007, a post-conviction request for DNA testing of the ski mask was filed by Nash's attorney, Kathleen Zellner.
+Though it was dismissed, Zellner appealed and on March 5, 2010, the Illinois Court of Appeals ordered the testing to be done.

 After the tests excluded Nash as the source of the DNA on the mask, the Cook County State’s Attorney reinvestigated the case.
 During an interview, Wyatt, who is no longer in prison, denied any involvement in the robbery and murder.